fiveohhh/cham9000/docs/source/architecture.rst

 Top-level Components
 --------------------
-There are two types of logical componenets in the CHAM9000 system.
+There are two types of logical components in the CHAM9000 system.

 1. The Cham
     Each system will have one and only one server component known as the Cham.